 Let us put this in perspective and a real life situation.
 Person A driving down the street, and because he is not paying attention, Person A rear ends Person B. Person B sustains an injury and has be ambulanced to a local hospital and be treated there for her injuries.
 If Person A carries liability insurance as the law requires, Person B can recover up to $15,000 for his injuries.
 Person B can also recover up to $5,000 for her damaged car.

 If Person B had a passenger in her car that also sustained injuries or died, that person can also recover up to $15,000 for medical expenses, for a maximum of $30,000.
 Now if there are three people in Person B’s vehicle, because liability carries only a $30,000 max it would have be split between Person B and two of his passengers.
 The split does not have to be in equal parts, but rather the split depends on the extent of the injury of each person and their medical bills.
 If Person B suffered merely superficial injuries, but her passengers suffered catastrophic injuries, those passengers will receive the bigger part of the $30,000 settlement.

 Again, these policy limits are a required minimum, the least you must insured.
 If you have a signification number of personal assets and properties you can chose to carry a higher policy limit to protect you from personal liability.

 Failure to carry insurance does not release you from liability, from being financially responsible for the damage that you cause to the person’s vehicle as well as their health.

-If you were injured in an auto accident due to the negligence of another, regardless of the nature of the underlying accident, it is important to contact an experienced Sacramento accident attorney to discuss your legal options.
+If you were injured in an auto accident due to the negligence of another, regardless of the nature of the underlying accident, it is important to contact an experienced auto accident lawyer in Sacramento to discuss your legal options.
 The Weinberger Law Firm has the resources and expertise to aggressively litigate your case in court, fighting to get you just compensation for your injury.
-Call (916) 357-6767 today for a free consultation regarding your personal injury case.
+Call (916) 357-6789 today for a free consultation regarding your personal injury case.